sannae/WisaAdminTools/README.md

 * `Install-IISFeatures` :star: : installs all the required IIS roles and features
 * `Invoke-MPWDatabaseQuery`: runs a selected query provided as input on the MRT database
 * `Update-MrtWebApp` :star: : updates a web application to the latest patch, provided the zip file

+A bunch of private functions (`Functions\Public`) are available as well:
+* `Get-FtpCommesseVR`: downloads via FTPES all the VR (released versions) of a specific customer's orders
+* `Get-FtpLastPackages`: download via FTPES the latest release ZIP package of a specified application
+* `Open-FtpConnection`: it opens a FTPES connection to the Dev server